pcgrisha/docs.carpentries.org/topic_folders/instructor_training/duties_agreement.md

 Active Trainers may elect to become inactive by requesting Trainer Alumni status at any time by contacting instructor-training@carpentries.org.
 Alumni may also submit re-activation requests to the same address.

-Trainer Alumni will not be permitted to:
+Trainer Alumni will not be allowed to:
-- teach Carpentries Instructor Training workshops
+- serve in an Instructor role at Carpentries Instructor Training events
 - host teaching demonstrations
 - vote in Trainer community elections
 Exceptions may be made at the discretion of The Carpentries Core Team.
 To request permission to teach or host a demo, contact team@carpentries.org.

-Trainer Alumni may select to:
+Trainer Alumni may elect to:
 - continue to receive Topicbox Instructor Training emails & participate in conversations
 - continue to participate in the Slack private Trainers channel
-- receive an annual newsletter during agreement renewal with community updates and details on how to return to Active status.
+- receive an annual newsletter during agreement renewal with community updates and details on how to return to Active status
+- serve in a Helper role at Carpentries Instructor Training events

 A Trainer who wishes to return to Active status will have a different path depending on the amount of time they’ve been inactive:
 - 0-12 months: meet with Director of Instructor Training to catch up on latest news & discuss plans for re-activating